 - Have I Been Pwned web service blacklist check for compromised passwords

 ActivePasswords has no problem with an forbidden-word-dictionary that contains ten-thousands of words.
 These words may not make up more than a configurable percentage of the password.
 E.g. myPassword12 will not pass the test if the word password is in the list.

 ActivePasswords rule example:

 - the password has at least 2 character categories (e.g. upper and lowercase or lowercase and number)

 - may not contain the username, first or last name

 - is at least 8 characters long

 - may not contain the common words like 'password, welcome, login and company' or obfuscations of these words like 'P@ssw0rD'

 - is checked on password change and reset events

-Installation is simple: install ActivePasswords on each of your domain controllers (Windows Server 2008(R2), 2012(R2), 2016 and 2019 are supported), reboot, configure the group policies to your liking and you are done.
+Installation is simple: install ActivePasswords on each of your domain controllers (Windows Server 2008(R2), 2012(R2), 2016, 2019 and 2022 are fully supported), reboot, configure the group policies to your liking and you are done.
 No need to touch desktops and laptops.
 You can keep track of password related events through the Windows event viewer and log files.